mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 Assumed you are at the root of this project.

 1. Create a directory under `./plugins/`.
 2. Think about the configuration and write down it into `./plugins/$your_plugin/config.proto`.
 Then run `make gen-proto`.
+The `proto` file uses [proto-gen-valdate](https://github.com/bufbuild/protoc-gen-validate?tab=readme-ov-file#constraint-rules) to define validation.
 3. Finish the plugin.
 Don't forget to write tests.
 You can take `./plugins/demo` as an example.
 4. Add the doc of the plugin in the `site/content/en/docs/reference/plugins/$your_plugin.md` and (optional) in other languages.
 5. Add your plugin's package into `./plugins/plugins.go`.
 Run `make build-so`.
 Now the plugin is compiled into `libgolang.so`.